Top 10 Things to Do On New Zealand's South Island

 There are so many adrenaline pumping activities in Queenstown, which brings me to my next point…

-2. Bungee Jumping in New Zealand
+2. Bungee Jumping on New Zealand's South Island

 While you can still jump from that original spot, there are two other bungee jumping opportunities in the area: The Ledge Bungee (I did this one, pictured above — see the full video of me backflipping off!) and The Nevis Bungee, the highest one in New Zealand!
 If you’re not quite ready to take the plunge, the latter two places offer a swing that will still get your heart pumping!